-- The Base Allowed Revenue for 2017/18 which was determined through the RIIO GD1 Price Control which governs the period 2013/14 through to 2020/21.
-This is inflated by an indexation factor which reflects the forecast RPI as published by HM Treasury in November each year.
-The forecast is subsequently adjusted for the actual inflation rate. - The impact of a number of Incentives and Pass-Through items as set out in our License; and - Any under- or over-recovery (the "K" factor in the formula) lagged by two years (t-2).
-In the case of 2017/18, t-2 will reflect under or over recoveries relating to 2015/16 revenue.
+- The Base Allowed Revenue for 2021/22 which was determined through the RIIO GD2 Price Control which governs the period 2021/22 through to 2026/27.
+This is inflated by an indexation factor which reflects the forecast CPIH as published by Office of National Statistics.
+The forecast is subsequently adjusted for the actual inflation rate. - The impact of a number of Incentives and Pass-Through items as set out in our Licence; and - GD1 lagged items including passthrough and incentive items are inflated used RPI in line with the GD1 licence; - For GD2 any under- or over-recovery (the "K" factor in the formula) can be forecast within year (t+1) with actuals true up in t+2.
+In the case of 2021/22, a forecast of under or over recovery can be included in 2022/23 (t+1) tariffs, with the final impact included in 2023/24 (t+2)

 The "K" factor is necessary because the level of charges set for any formula year depends on forecasts of some of the above elements.
-The actual performance against the incentives in particular will differ from the forecasts, causing a variance between the revenue collected from the charges and the revenue allowed under the formula.
 The K factor enables the allowed revenue in the following formula year to be adjusted to take this variance into account.